adamjwsuch/nexus-ssc-demo/README.md

 # Running

 Each container makes use of a persistent volume.
-Just running the docker-compose file will create them but I reccomend making them for yourself and pre-populating them with the files needed.
+Just running the docker-compose file will create them but I recommend making them for yourself and pre-populating them with the files needed.

 ```
 ~/.mysql